 - Misalignment of the upper and lower teeth

 Although teeth grinding can affect anyone, some risk factors have been identified.
 For example, if you take stimulates, such as caffeine, it increases your risk of developing sleep bruxism.
 People with certain type personalities including those who are aggressive are at a higher risk of teeth grinding.

 If teeth grinding is mild and not causing any dental problems or pain, treatment may not be needed.
 In other cases, grinding your teeth may cause dental issues or headaches and treatment may be recommended.

 Different methods may be taken to curb teeth grinding including a dental approach.
-A dental approach involves wearing either a mouthguard or a mandibular advancement device.
+A dental approach involves wearing either a mouth night guard for clenching or a mandibular advancement device.
 Although a mouthguard does not cure teeth grinding, it keeps your teeth separated to avoid damage to the teeth.